Tesla shares soar after first robotaxi test rides hit the road in Austin, Texas

-Tesla shares jumped 10 per cent on Monday after the electric-vehicle maker started testing its long-awaited robotaxi service, a key step toward proving the technology that CEO Elon Musk has for years touted as a crucial driver of its lofty valuation.
+Tesla shares jumped over 9 per cent on Monday after the electric-vehicle maker started testing its long-awaited robotaxi service, a key step toward proving the technology that CEO Elon Musk has for years touted as a crucial driver of its lofty valuation.

 The automaker deployed a small fleet of self-driving taxis in Austin, Texas, on Sunday, marking the first time its cars have carried paying passengers without human drivers.
 The rides were being offered for a flat fee of $4.20 in a limited zone.